Hillel the Scribe Communications

 Michael Wex, Born to Kvetch: Yiddish Language and Culture in All Its Moods and Just Say Nu: Yiddish for Every Occasion (When English Just Won't Do): I listened to these books on CD, and can imagine no more enjoyable way to commute than hearing the author examine the roots of Yiddish expressions.
 Want to laugh while learning a ton?
 Read -- better yet, listen to -- this book.

-James Hansen, First Man: Beyond the sometimes-excessive scientific detailing is a fine biography of astronaut Neil Armstrong.
+James Hansen, First Man: Beyond the excessive (for me) scientific detailing is a fine biography of astronaut Neil Armstrong.

 Lena Kuchler-Silberman, My Hundred Children (Hebrew): the memoir of a woman who survived the Holocaust and set aside a nascent career in Poland's academia to rehabilitate, through personal ministration and love, the lives of the orphaned and broken children who'd emerged from the horrors.

-Daniel Mendelsohn, The Lost: A Search for Six of Six Million: a beautifully told, intensely personal story of the author's effort to account for all the details of both the lives of his uncle, aunt and four cousins in the family's ancestral village of Bolechow, Poland, and of their murders during the Holocaust.
-This book is the ultimate tribute to these six relatives, for Mendelsohn has restored their existence.
-It's precisely the kind of book I long to write.
+Daniel Mendelsohn, The Lost: A Search for Six of Six Million: a beautifully written story of the author's effort to account for the lives of his uncle, aunt and four cousins in the family's ancestral village of Bolechow, Poland, and their murders during the Holocaust.
+These six relatives couldn't be better honored than by Mendelsohn's book.

 Zev Chafets, A Match Made in Heaven: an engaging examination of evangelical Christian support for Israel.